 How do you do cute braids in short hair?

-There are very few styles that can take you from the office to happy hour.
+Very few styles can take you from the office to happy hour.
 Side braids, however, are a fun way to slay at your morning meeting and during a night out.
-If you’re looking to add extra flair, try accessorizing your look with metallic bobby pins.

 Faux-Hawk Bun Braid

 If you’re going to an interview or work event, this look is the perfect combination of style and sophistication.
-To put it simply, it’s a slicked-back bun with a cornrow down the middle of your head.
+Simply put, it’s a slicked-back bun with a cornrow down the middle of your head.
 We love this look because it allows you to add some personality to your everyday office style.

 There is no piece of art more beautiful than an intricate braid design.
 If you have a couple of hours to spare, ask your stylist to recreate these zig-zag braids.
 The time spent in the chair will be well worth it once you’re swimming in compliments.